carlmw/articles/testing_javascript_part1.md

 ### Setting up
 First we'll need to create a page to run our tests.
 We'll include the libraries we plan to use to write our tests.

 In my examples I'm going to use QUnit simply because it's the framework I'm most familiar with and the tests are the easiest to read.
 Check out [using QUnit](http://docs.jquery.com/QUnit#Using_QUnit) for detailed setup instructions.
-You'll also need sinon, so head over to [sinonjs.com](http://sinonjs.org) and download it along with the QUnit adapter.
+You'll also need Sinon, so head over to [sinonjs.com](http://sinonjs.org) and download it along with the QUnit adapter.

 Here's my test runner, I've chucked in jQuery too because it's a defacto standard and makes it much easier to test the DOM.